concinim/wh-acd/temporal_overview.md

  ]
 ```

-Note that multiple temporal links can be created for a concept.
+It is possible for multiple temporal links to be added to a concept.
 For example, given the following text:

 _PMH: Patient had bariatric revision surgery in April 1999 and again in July 2003, knee replacement in 2011, and underwent arthroscopic surgery on her shoulder in 2016._